Avipatel4403/tictactoe/README.md

 # Avi Patel Akp159
 # Darius Karneckij dk910

+Malicious Messages:
+If a malicious message is detected, the player is kicked, the opponent Wins, and the game ends.

 Draw:
 If a draw is requested, the only valid messages are either accepting/rejecting the draw.
 RSGN is not valid.
-Malicious messages are ignored in the middle of a draw request.

-On malisious messages both clients close without any messages sent
+Client:
+In the client we used, hardcoded where the piece name of BEGN was in the buffer, thus if the length field of >9, the client will not work.
+Need to keep names short when testing.